schism-dev/schism/CONTRIBUTING.md

 After cloning as explained above your working directory (local HEAD) will be pointing to origin/master.
 In principle, you can create changes and push directly to the master.

+Since git uses distributed repos, ‘pull’ from remote (i.e. fetch and merge with your local copy) will incorporate changes from others into your local repo, which is considered a ‘delta’ that will be recorded in commit history log when you try to ‘push’ back into remote.
+This is burdensome for reviewers because the merge does not represent your own commits.
+One way to squash this ‘delta’ is to rebase, which carries its own risk of entangling commit history and thus divergence when multiple users are working on a same branch.
+Therefore, as a general rule, if git asks you for a commit message during pull, please indicate it as ‘PULL MERGE’ so reviewers can safely ignore.

 Option 1: Direct push

 This option is good for small incremental/non-controversial  changes.